Quantifying and Learning Static vs. Dynamic Information in Deep Spatiotemporal Networks: Introduction

 In response, we present a quantitative paradigm for evaluating the extent that spatiotemporal models are biased toward static or dynamic information in their internal representations.
 We define bias toward a certain factor (dynamic or static) as the percentage of units (\ie channels) within intermediate layers that encode that factor; see Fig.~\ref{fig:motivation} (top).
 Inspired by previous work~\cite{esser2020disentangling,islam2021shape}, we propose a metric to estimate the amount of static \vs dynamic bias based on the mutual information between sampled video pairs corresponding to these factors.
 We explore three common tasks to show the efficacy of our approach as a general tool for understanding spatiotemporal models, action recognition, automatic video object segmentation (AVOS) and video instance segmentation (VIS).
 We focus our study on answering the following five questions: (i) How do model architectures affect static and dynamic biases? (ii) How does the training dataset affect these biases? (iii) What role do units that jointly encode static and dynamic information play in relation to the architecture and dataset? (iv) When are statics and dynamics learned during training? (v) What impact do these biases have on performance?
 In regards to the last question, we demonstrate that controlling the static and dynamic biases in action recognition and AVOS can improve performance on tasks requiring dynamics.

-{\bf Contributions.} We make five main contributions in this extension to our previous work~\cite{kowal2022deeper}. (i) We introduce a general method for quantifying the static and dynamic bias contained in spatiotemporal models, including a novel sampling procedure to produce static and dynamic video pairs. (ii) We propose a technique for identifying units that jointly encode static and dynamic factors. (iii) Using the aforementioned techniques, we provide a unified study on three widely researched tasks, action recognition, AVOS and VIS, with a focus on the effect of architecture and training dataset on a model's static and dynamic biases; see Fig.~\ref{fig:motivation} (bottom). (iv) We propose StaticDropout, a semantically guided dropout technique for debiasing models from statics and toward dynamics that can improve model performance on datasets which require dynamics. (v) We demonstrate how a proper selection of the fusion and cross connection modules in AVOS architectures can guide a model to learn better dynamics and improve performance for the task of segmenting camouflaged entities.
-Among other findings, we discover that all studied networks are heavily static biased, except for two-stream architectures with cross connections encouraging models to capture dynamics.
+{\bf Contributions.} We make five main contributions: (i) We introduce a general method for quantifying the static and dynamic bias contained in spatiotemporal models, including a novel sampling procedure to produce static and dynamic video pairs. (ii) We propose a technique for identifying units that jointly encode static and dynamic factors. (iii) Using the aforementioned techniques, we provide a unified study on three widely researched tasks, action recognition, AVOS and VIS, with a focus on the effect of architecture and training dataset on a model's static and dynamic biases; see Fig.~\ref{fig:motivation} (bottom). (iv) We propose StaticDropout, a semantically guided dropout technique for debiasing models from statics and toward dynamics that can improve model performance on datasets which require dynamics. (v) We demonstrate how a proper selection of the fusion and cross connection modules in AVOS architectures can guide a model to learn better dynamics and improve performance for the task of segmenting camouflaged entities.
+This work extends our previous work~\cite{kowal2022deeper} by including a new task in our analysis (Video Instance Segmentation)~\ref{sec:vis_archs},~\ref{sec:vis_dataset} and~\ref{sec:epochwise_vis}, the effect of training on static and dynamic biases~\ref{sec:epoch_effect}, and introducing two methods for controlling the dynamic bias learned by action recognition~\ref{sec:staticdropout} and video object segmentation models~\ref{sec:vos_cc_study}.
+We discover that all studied networks are heavily static biased, except for two-stream architectures with cross connections encouraging models to capture dynamics.
 We show that the majority of models converge to their final static and dynamic biases within the first half of training iterations.
 Additionally, we confirm that, contrary to previous beliefs~\cite{li2018resound,bertasius2021space}, the Diving48~\cite{li2018resound} dataset is not dynamically biased and Something-Something-v2 (SSv2)~\cite{goyal2017something} is better suited to evaluate a model's ability to capture dynamics.
 Publicly available code is available\footnote{\url{https://yorkucvil.github.io/Static-Dynamic-Interpretability/}}.